 Please wait in the Main Reading Room while waiting for requested materials.
 When finished with a rare book, return the book to the reception desk.
 When using other material leave it on the table and notify staff.
 DO NOT LEAVE the Reading Room with any materials.
 If you need to leave the Reading Room but wish to have the material held for you, check with desk staff to have it properly tagged.
 All untagged materials will be reshelved.

 Please keep manuscript and photo archive materials in order and in their proper folders.
-If you discover something you think is out of order or does not belong in a folder, notify the REFERENCE LIBRARIAN, but please let the librarian make the determination to remove the materials or to change the order.
+If you discover something you think is out of order or does not belong in a folder, notify the ARCHIVIST or LIBRARIAN, but let staff make the determination to remove the materials or to change the order.